 My research is interdisciplinary, drawing on the social sciences, interviews, imaginative literature, and classic texts stretching back to ancient literature.
 I’ve written about everything from Gilgamesh to Henry Ford.
 Leadership doesn’t come in neat little boxes, so we have to be imaginative and creative in how we explore it.

 I’ve taught at Washington College since 1998.
-My teaching focuses on Organizational Behavior and Leadership.
-I also teach a lot of writing-intensive courses, and I often teach first-year courses on leadership topics.
+My departmental teaching focuses on groups, collaboration, and leaders.
+I also teach a first-year seminar, ‘The Business of Organized Crime,’ and in the summers I often teach a course on culture, leadership and innovation in Rome, Italy.

 Teaching in a liberal-arts environment is a dream come true.
 I love weaving together good managerial education with a liberal-arts perspective.
 The key is to immerse students in a fun but challenging learning environment that introduces enduring organizational concepts (like division of labor, authority, bureaucracy, and motivation) with sharp questions and careful, patient reading of lots of wide-ranging texts, from very old to cutting-edge.
 If it works, students end up working harder–and learning more–than they ever imagined they could.
 A favorite assignment in my Organizational Behavior course is the work interview: all students interview an experienced working individual.
 Usually they choose a parent, and for some students it’s the first serious discussion about work, careers, and self-management they’ve ever had with their mother or father.

 If my teaching helps students appreciate the power of questions, the joy of discovery, and the importance of powerful but old ideas, then I feel as if I’ve earned my paycheck.
 It’s a great feeling!